sdroege/gstreamer-rs/docs/gstreamer/docs.md

 A request for a new playback position based on TOC entry's UID.
 <!-- enum EventType::variant SelectStreams -->
-A request to select one or more streams (Since 1.10)
+A request to select one or more streams (Since: 1.10)
 <!-- enum EventType::variant CustomUpstream -->
 Upstream custom event
 <!-- enum EventType::variant CustomDownstream -->